 Building on his exceptional global experience, Richard has handled trade remedies and market access issues in the United States, Canada, Mexico, Colombia, Chile, the European Union, Russia, China, Japan, Australia, India, Indonesia, Korea, Malaysia, Singapore, Taiwan and Thailand.

-He has served as legal counsel to the European Commission in more than 50 legal matters, including before the U.S. Supreme Court in the landmark Massachusetts/Burma and AMD/Intel litigations and efforts to bar imposition of the death penalty on juveniles.
+He has served as legal counsel to the European Commission before the U.S. Supreme Court in the landmark Massachusetts/Burma and AMD/Intel litigations and efforts to bar imposition of the death penalty on juveniles.

-In 2020, he has twice been named national runner-up as American Lawyer’s Litigator of the Week for international trade victories on behalf of Sidley clients.
+He has three times been named national runner-up as American Lawyer’s Litigator of the Week for international trade victories on behalf of Sidley clients.

 Recent representative matters include: